 Frequently Asked Questions

-Yes, it is free to attend for all online attendees and for all doctors attending on-site.
+This event is free to attend online (partial program only) and free for all pre-registered ophthalmologists/optometrists/opticians/nurses/medical students attending on-site.
 Charges apply for physical industry representatives only.

-This event will be held in-person in Da Nang, Vietnam.
-A separate virtual platform (via Zoom Event) will be available for online attendees.
+This event will be held in-person during August 20-21, 2022 at the Four Points by Sheraton in Da Nang, Vietnam.
+A separate virtual platform will be available for pre-registered online attendees.

 Do I need to register to attend the C&PE 2.0 in-person?

-Yes, you will need to enter your name and email address, along with some profile information to attend C&PE 2.0 in-person.
+Yes, you will need to pre-register on our website at mediamice.com/expo and verify your identity on-site to attend C&PE 2.0 in-person.

 Is proof of vaccination or recent COVID-19 recovery required to attend in-person?